The Coronavirus and MERS: Viral Infection and Prevention

 - The lipid envelope of some viruses fuses with the cell membrane, which is also rich in lipids.
 The capsid and nucleic acid are then released into the cell.

 - Some viruses enter cells by a process called endocytosis.
-The cell membrane forms an invagination or pocket that engulfs and surrounds the virus.
-The pocket then separates from the cell membrane, forming a sac with the virus inside.
-The virus will later break out of the sac.
+The cell membrane forms an invagination or pocket that engulfs and surrounds a virion.
+The pocket then separates from the cell membrane, forming a sac with the virion inside.
+The virion later breaks out of the sac.

 A coronavirus enters a cell by both membrane fusion and endocytosis.
 Researchers are studying the ways in which the virus attaches to the protein receptors of cell membranes and then enters the cells.
-If scientists can interfere with these processes they should be able to stop a virus infection.
+If scientists can interfere with these processes they should be able to stop an infection.

 Types of Endocytosis